Now you can use the

 In addition to using the point shape to create a radius circle around a point, the radius tool also works with lines, polygons and squares you draw as well.
 So let’s say I want to see all of the townships that are within 10 miles of I-91 between Hartford and New Haven, Connecticut.
 Set the radius to 10, choose the line shape and click along the highway, double-clicking when you’re done.
 You get this:

-Use the drawing selection tools to help build your custom map
+Use the selection tools to help build your custom map

-If you’re using the custom map tools on this site, you can use these drawing tools (including the radius option) to get the list of ZIP Codes or Counties you need to build your Google Sheet!
-Just use the purple button you see in the mapBuilder below the map to go into this drawing selection mode.
+If you’re using the custom map tools on this site, you can use these selection tools (including the radius option) to get the list of ZIP Codes or Counties you need to build your Google Sheet!
+Just use the purple button you see in the mapBuilder below the map to go into selection mode.

 The list of ZIP Codes you select will appear below the map in Google Sheets-friendly format, ready to be Copy / Pasted: